 1 c pearl onions, peeled (can use frozen)

-1. Heat the canola oil in a Dutch oven over medium heat.
+1. Heat the vegetable oil in a Dutch oven over medium heat.

 2. Lightly season the venison cubes with salt and pepper on all sides.